 Careers / Further study

-Read Ali's experience of studying Psychology at UWE Bristol and how it is opening up exciting career opportunities in clinical environments.
+Read Ali's experience of studying psychology and how it is opening up exciting career opportunities in clinical environments.

-Read Elina's experience of studying Psychology at UWE Bristol and how it allows her to combine her fascination with the human mind and passion for music in a career in music therapy.
+Read Elina's experience of studying psychology and how it allows her to combine her fascination with the human mind and passion for music in a career in music therapy.

 Full Time Course